sourcegraph/git-cvs-fast-import/DEVELOPMENT.md

 Once tagged, GitHub Actions will invoke [GoReleaser](https://github.com/goreleaser/goreleaser) to handle building packages and generating a release changelog.
 A mild amount of hackery is required to make it work with a Rust program, see [`.goreleaser.yml`](.goreleaser.yml) for the gory details.

 For maximum compatibility, binaries are built as static Linux binaries using the `x86_64-unknown-linux-musl` Rust target.
 Note that this means that non-Rust dependencies can only be added if they can easily be statically linked.
 (In practice, this hasn't been a problem thus far.)

+## Developing

+[`tokio-console`](https://github.com/tokio-rs/console) is wired up in debug builds.
+The default address is used, so just running `tokio-console` should be sufficient to connect.